top of page

 Potter Park Zoo, 1301 S Pennsylvania Ave, Lansing, MI 48912

 Michigan Waterways Stewards hosts their fifth community-wide, Lansing Rivers and River Trail Cleanup.
-The day will include stewardship activities in the morning, then after there will be hospitality, recreation, entertainment, environmental education exhibitors.
+The day will include stewardship activities in the morning, then after there will be hospitality, recreation, entertainment, and environmental education exhibitors.
 This will be their largest cleanup event with more activities and special events planned than ever before, unveiling community spirit and civic pride.
 This event also includes FREE admission to Potter Park Zoo for all volunteers and two park beautification projects: Cherry Hill Park and Kruger's Landing.

 Learn more